mrismanaziz/Reforestation/README.md

-## Without geometry life is pointless.
+## If two vegans are having an argument, is it still considered beef?